Academics

 • Roommate problems and midterm examinations may begin

-• Time management problems start to occur
+• Time management challenges start to arise

 November: